 - to engage the seniors in discussions and information sharing around their needs

-Traditional cultural roles for elders include responsibilities for seniors to act as teachers, advisors, and mediators for the wider community.
+Traditional cultural roles for elders include responsibilities for seniors to act as teachers, advisors, and mediators for the wider community site oficial.
 In their lives in Edmonton, though, many Somali Canadian seniors find themselves facing physical isolation across a disperse community, difficulties with transportation and weather conditions, and challenges connecting with other community members who, like many immigrant groups, are often working several jobs to make ends meet.

 The seniors who have come together through this initative have achieved a number of creative outcomes and achievements.
 These include the creation of a ‘cultural box’ to be used in connection with the active role of seniors in traditional marriage practices, and the development of outreach practices amongst the seniors themselves, where seniors have taken it upon themselves to assist other seniors with limited English abilities or limited mobility.
 We have also worked with the seniors to produce a booklet of poetry, oral history, and personal narratives, which will serve as a key resource for the wider Somali community.